 Drill Program 2018

 Drills began turning again at Turnagain in July 2018.
-The program was designed to provide infill drilling over the previously defined resource and to explore some very promising geophysical anolamies at the northern end of the property.
+The program was designed to provide infill drilling over the previously defined resource and to explore some very promising geophysical anomalies at the northern end of the property.
 On October 30th, the Company announced that it had completed 10,835 meters of drilling in 40 holes.
-Assays are pending and expected in Q1 2019.

 The Turnagain Nickel property covers the known extent of a zoned, Alaskan-type ultramafic intrusion, which measures 8 kilometres by 3.5 kilometres and is elongate in a northwest direction, conformable to the regional structural grain.
 The ultramafic body is in fault contact with Paleozoic to Early Mesozoic graphitic sedimentary rocks along its northern and eastern margins.
 The southern contact is not exposed, but several drill holes have penetrated the contact and intersected deformed, graphitic phyllites in fault contact with the ultramafic sequence.
 Partially digested inclusions of phyllite are also found within the ultramafic body and are abundant in the sulphide-mineralized zones, which suggest the inclusions locally control the nickel sulphide mineralization.
 Sulphur and lead isotopes from sulphide separates indicate that some crustal sulphur was added to the magmas which formed the Turnagain intrusion and that these inclusions led to the precipitation of sulphides from the melt (Scheel, 2007).